Pigmassacre/mBreak/specs2/06_powerup_system.md

     // State
-    bool is_hit;             // Whether powerup has been hit bool is_destroyed;       // Whether powerup is marked for destruction } Powerup;
+    bool is_hit;             // Whether powerup has been hit bool is_destroyed;       // Whether powerup is marked for destruction bool is_display;         // Whether this is a display-only powerup } Powerup;
 ```